-MATH-51100 Concepts of Statistics I (3 credits)
+MATH-51100 Concepts of Statistics 1 (3)

 Distribution of random variables, conditional probability and independence, distributions of functions of random variables, limiting distributions.

-CPSC-51000 Introduction to Data Mining and Analytics (3 credits)
+CPSC-51000 Introduction to Data Mining and Analytics (3)

 Overview of the field of data mining and analytics; large-scale file systems and Map-Reduce, measures of similarity, link analysis, frequent item sets, clustering, e-advertising as an application, recommendation systems.

-CPSC-51100 Statistical Programming (3 credits)
+CPSC-51100 Statistical Programming (3)